 Taking on management responsibilities can be an exciting new chapter in any professional’s career path.
-It can also be intimidating.
-Whether you have worked hard to get promoted into this role, or you’ve been hired into a new optometric practice to take on the management responsibilities, you have to develop and strengthen new skills to manage effectively.
+It can also be intimidating, especially when you're managing people.
+Whether you have worked hard to get promoted into this role or you’ve been hired into a new optometric practice to take on the management responsibilities, you have to develop and strengthen new skills to manage effectively.

 Below are five things new office managers must master to succeed in an optometric practice.

 Master These Management Skills For Optometric Practice Success

 An optometric practice can have a hectic schedule.
 For the first time office manager, having to balance tasks like supervising day-to-day operations and ensuring patient needs are being addressed can get in the way of accomplishing other required office duties.

 As a first time manager, you should test out different time management strategies to identify one that works best for your practice, staff needs, and schedule.
 Learn to prioritize tasks, use time blocks, and take breaks to improve productive in your role.
 You can even use agile project management techniques.